gretatuckute/ClosedLoop/README.md

 This GitHub contains code for running a closed-loop, real-time EEG neurofeedback system.

 A video demo of the neurofeedback system is available [here](https://www.youtube.com/watch?v=Ns8AHIg_Wtc&feature=youtu.be).
+Sample data is available [here](https://data.mendeley.com/datasets/sfwkmvmmd5/1).

 The framework is:
 1. Written using exclusively Python source code for a high degree of modularity and transparency.